 If the heat exchanger develops cracks, the metal will get discolored with the soot that builds up on it.
 The cracks will allow that deposit through, making the heat exchanger appear “sooty,” as discussed in the section above.
 The site of the crack should have a buildup as well, or there might be spots that are darker than the rest of the metal.

-In addition to keeping an eye on your furnace for signs #1-4, you should have a functioning carbon monoxide detector.
-If you suspect there’s a leak, evacuate and then call the fire department and Reimer for HVAC repair.
+Every home should have a functioning carbon monoxide detector.
+If you suspect there’s a leak, evacuate and then call the fire department.